The Tickborne Disease Info-line, (914) 813-LYME, is available 24-hours-a-day with current information about tickborne diseases and their prevention.

-Health Department staff perform active outreach to identify trends in Lyme Disease, human ehrlichiosis and other tick-borne diseases.
+Health Department staff perform active outreach to identify trends in Lyme disease, ehrlichiosis and other tick-borne diseases.
 Thousands of reports are received annually from physicians or laboratories for investigation.

-These activities assure that the Health Department has an accurate picture of Lyme Disease and ehrlichiosis in the county and that physicians are provided with the most up-to-date tools to prevent, diagnose and treat tick-borne diseases.
+These activities assure that the Health Department has an accurate picture of Lyme disease and other tick-borne diseases in the county and that physicians are provided with the most up-to-date tools to prevent, diagnose and treat tick-borne diseases.

-A relatively new and potentially more deadly tickborne disease, ehrlichiosis, continues to spread in Westchester County.
+Other tickborne diseases, ehrlichiosis and anaplasmosis, continue to spread in Westchester County.
 Education, prevention of tick bites and recognition and treatment of early signs and symptoms remain our best weapon in the battle against tickborne diseases.
-Another tickborne disease, babesiosis, is now found in Westchester County also.
+Another tickborne disease, babesiosis, is found in Westchester County also.